 - Clear documentation for handholding & assistance

-Further below we would like to get you acquainted with some of the best ones to consider.
+Further below we would like to get you acquainted with some of the best react native UI Component libraries to consider.

-Rewriting components for different platforms is not an easy task at all.
+Rewriting the production ready components for different platforms is not an easy task at all.
 Thanks to React Native – a dynamic front-end.
-It is a rare gem which not only shines but encompasses a beautiful collection of essential React Native components.
+It is a rare gem which not only shines but encompasses a beautiful collection of essential React Native components library.
 For starters, this place is great to get going with your React Native development project.

 - A Native starter application

 - A Twitter Clone application

 - An instructional exercise application